 All RFID blocking wallets range in terms of their protection.
-What determines the RFID protection level is based upon what the wallet is made of.
-Steel and aluminum materials will have the highest form of protection.
-Hence, why we designed our Armored Summit (pictured below), our most protective RFID blocking wallet.
-At 95% protection rate, this ultra thin steel wallet can protect up to eight of your personal cards at once.
+What determines the RFID protection level is the materials used on the wallet.
+Steel and aluminum materials will have the highest form of protection against data theft—for example,

 Reasons To Protect Against RFID Fraud